-The wine producing area of Lechinta may seem to travelers a forgotten patch of earth.
+The wine-producing area of Lechinta may seem to travellers a forgotten patch of earth.
 To someone involved in wine production, the region reveals itself as almost made to bring forth great wines.
 Batos is Liliac’s home.
 Gently rounded contours which remind one of Tuscan hill landscape and numerous watercourses meander through the broad green highlands.
 Sheltered here by the curve of the Carpathians, mineral-rich earth and a moderate continental climate contribute to the ripening of the very finest grapes.

 My favourite wine: Nectar of Transylvania

-Liliac serves sweet wine lovers a unique rarity.
-The limited edition Trockenbeerenauslese is produced using the legendary Schilfwein methods of the internationally renowned vintner Willi Opitz.
+Of the new Romanian wineries listed, Liliac serves sweet wine lovers a unique rarity.
+The limited-edition Trockenbeerenauslese is produced using the legendary Schilfwein methods of the internationally renowned vintner Willi Opitz.
 Grape variety: Muscat Ottonel Taste: Intensive fresh lychee on the nose, tastes of ripe mango, papaya and pineapple on the palate, with an elegant honey/citrus finish.